SuleimanFarah/sunpy/GSoC:-Student-Application-Guidelines.md

   While we do not want to discourage documentation pull requests as they are very useful.
   This shows us that you know Python and that you are able to interact with the community.
   If your project will use a language other than Python (e.g., C), you should submit patches that use that language as well, so that we know that you know you are proficient in that language.
-  **However, for the pull request requirement to be fulfilled, you must have at least one pull request open or in SunPy itself.**
+  **However, for the pull request requirement to be fulfilled, you must have created at least one pull request in SunPy.**

 * Note that because we may be slow to review the pull requests, you do not have to have your request merged by the application deadline.